NodeBE4/opinion/_posts/2022-09-19-EnclavedMicrostate.md

 500, actually, in terms of what we would recognise.
 While there were older earthworks these were not maintained past the Han period.

+----- __821.4__ -----2022-09-24 14:14:31+08:00:

+The Sino-Russian treaties are *complicated* but in short the two earlier treaties (Nerchinsk and Kiakhta) *gave* control of territory to the Qing, but the territory lost in the Aigun, Peking, and St Petersburg treaties were territories over which the Qing had never actually exercised significant meaningful control.
+So while this did affect the Russo-Chinese border it's not like land that was ancestrally Chinese suddenly vanished off the map, but rather the edges of the Manchu empire.

+----- __821.5__ -----2022-09-24 14:14:38+08:00:

+No, Mongolia declared independence in 1911.

 ### 822: [Do historians or archaeologists age faster than in other academic professions?
 Or is it just an academic profession thing to age faster in general?](https://old.reddit.com/r/AskHistorians/comments/xlkgln/do_historians_or_archaeologists_age_faster_than/), submitted on 2022-09-23 10:06:07+08:00.

 ----- __822.1__ -----2022-09-23 13:36:46+08:00: